anilghuge/JavaScript/index.md

 ## Session 7: JavaScript Output Techniques
 Learn the different methods for displaying output in JavaScript, including `console.log`, alerts, and DOM manipulation.

+## Session 8: JavaScript Input Methods
+Learn about various methods in JavaScript for taking input from the user and handling it.